oopir/os_fingerprinting/readme.md

 &nbsp;&nbsp;&nbsp;&nbsp;As I wrote under *Establishing Ground Truth*, the metric that fit my data is top-2 accuracy. <br/>
 &nbsp;&nbsp;&nbsp;&nbsp;Note that it does not hinder user experience too much: receiving 2 guesses isn't so bad when looking for exploits.<br/><br/>

+The *Results*: <br/>
-The *Results*: all 3 models reached a top-2 accuracy of around 85%.
-Graphs are available in the Model Training Notebook (under the code section).
+&nbsp;&nbsp;&nbsp;&nbsp;All 3 models reached a top-2 accuracy of around 85%.
+Graphs are available in the Model Training Notebook.